The fortification of the Slivnitza position in 1885

 Behind the trenches, in the middle of two terrace separate by a hollow, the Bulgars built two batteries for 8 guns each.
 They had a reinforced profile and the crews were protected by covers built from tree trunks, beams and earth.
 Their line was adapted to the ground, with the southern battery, which had four facades, shaped like a slight curve and the northern one, which had only three facades, like an obtuse angle.
 Behind the left flank of the terrace close to the crest there was another battery with a similar structure similar.

-the batteries, on the eastern hill of the Slivnitza heights, a pentagonal
+Behind the batteries, on the eastern hill of the Slivnitza

 The right flank of the macadam road was not fortified, even if the chief of the General Staff had ordered to erect a covered redoubt for two companies at Meka Tzren.
 North of the road up to the raylroad ballast there were only two lunettes ans some infantry and artillery trenches of little worth.